Partnership Disputes in Ontarioachkarlaw-admin

+Partnership disputes in Ontario happen between new and old partners.
 When people want to work together for business reasons, there are different legal identities they can assume.
 One such identity is a partnership.

 Under Ontario’s Partnership Act,1990, individuals can come together to create a partnership, which involves persons carrying on business together with a view to a profit.
 By joining forces to carry on business together, members of a partnership can potentially become agents of one another when it comes to business dealings and other decisions.
 In some unique cases, individuals who hold themselves out as partners will be liable to the partnership even if that previously was not the case.